gh-cli-for-education/gh-cli-language-proposal/README.md

 Go library for the GitHub CLI.

 go-gh is a collection of Go modules to make authoring GitHub CLI extensions easier.

+### Example of "use" in Egg

+See [Strategy Pattern: use](https://ull-esit-pl-2122.github.io/practicas/tfa.html#strategy-pattern-use) in the PL TFA